Shalom Luani: American football career

+High school

 Luani began his American football career as a defensive back for the Faga'itua Vikings, representing Faga'itua High School and wearing the number 21 jersey for the team.
 Competent in both association and American football, Luani has stated "I am keen to keep playing both at the moment because I am not sure which one will be my best option for the future.
-I would like to make a career in one but I don’t know which yet, I guess I will find out later on."
+I would like to make a career in one but I don't know which yet, I guess I will find out later on."

 At the age of 15, in September 2009, Luani was named the Junior Varsity division's MVP, being selected by the coaches of other teams.
 He earned the accolade for his "perfectly executed trick plays" that helped the Vikings to an undefeated season.

 In June 2010, Luani represented Faga'itua in an under-18s Rugby Sevens tournament held at the Veterans Memorial Stadium in Pago Pago.
 Luani was voted the tournament's MVP as Faga'itua won the cup, defeating Leone Whites 7–0 in the final.
 Faga'itua's head coach, Tuiaua Pio Grohse, suggested that Luani had been the difference between the two sides in the final, saying "They had a very good team, and we had a hard time scoring against them until a minute and a half left in the game, when Shalom Luani crossed the try line and added a score for our team".

 On December 31, 2011, Luani represented American Samoa in a Samoa Bowl match against Hawaii.
 American Samoa eventually won 34–28 after double overtime, with Luani scoring the final touchdown to seal his country's victory.

 In February 2012, Luani was included in an American Samoa All Star Team for an under-19 Junior Oceania Bowl championship match against Australia.
 The winner would represent the World Team against Team USA at the IFAF World Championship in June 2012.
 American Samoa won the match 93–7, with Luani scoring on a punt return, an interception return, a two-point run and an extra point kick.

-In June–July 2012, Luani represented the American Samoa under-19 American football team at the 2012 IFAF U-19 World Championship, playing in his country's 27–6 loss to first seed United States on June 30 and being named American Samoa's MVP for the match.
+From June to July 2012, Luani represented the American Samoa under-19 American football team at the 2012 IFAF U-19 World Championship, playing in his country's 27–6 loss to first seed United States on June 30 and being named American Samoa's MVP for the match.
 He made his second appearance of the competition in a 51–0 win over Panama on July 3.
 Luani played a prominent role in the victory, assisting five of his team's eight scores and scoring a 23-yard field goal.
 Luani then played in American Samoa's 27–14 victory against France in the fifth-place play-off on July 7, 2012.